 The Graduate Medical School Admissions Test (GAMSAT) is the admission test required by some graduate medical school programmes.
 In this article we will look at how much time you need to study for the GAMSAT.

 How much time should you study for the GAMSAT?
 The short answer…it depends.

-The average time to study for the GAMSAT is 3-4 hours per day for 3 – 6 months.
+In a survey answered by over 50 high scoring candidates the average time spent studying for the GAMSAT was 3-4 hours per week over 3 – 6 months.
 If you have no science knowledge background you might need longer to prepare for the GAMSAT.

-The most accurate way to accurately gauge how long you will need is by first spending your initial study time attempting practice exams with no prior preparation.
-I would recommend using the e-book you receive when you register, there are other resources you can use, find out here.
-The key thing is that you want to identify where your natural capabilities lie, if you score below par on all sections of the exam then give yourself longer to prepare, it is not uncommon for students to take 6 months to prepare for the GAMSAT.
+The most accurate way to accurately gauge how long you will need is by first spending your initial study time attempting official practice questions with no or little preparation.
+I would recommend using the e-book you receive when you register for the GAMSAT, there are other resources you can use for practice questions, check out more GAMSAT preparation materials.
+The key thing is that you want to identify where your natural capabilities lie, pick out your strengths and weaknesses in each section (for Section I and Section II) if you score below par on all sections of the exam then give yourself longer to prepare, it is not uncommon for students to take 6 months to prepare for the GAMSAT.